Espreccino/PepperTalkSDK-iOS/README.md

     * Move the content into your project directory.
 We usually put 3rd-party code into a subdirectory named `Vendor`

 2. Cocoapods
-    * Install Cocoapods, if already not installed
+    * If Cocoapods not installed, refer [Cocoapods Guide](http://guides.cocoapods.org/using/getting-started.html#installation) to install Cocoapods
     * Add "pod PepperTalkSDK-iOS" to your podfile
     * Run pod install